Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 Pros

-Can minimise tax and provide asset protection when correctly structured
+Can minimize tax and provide asset protection when correctly structured.

 Cons

-What is the Best Exit Strategy for You?
+What is the Best Exit Strategy for Property Investors in Melbourne?

 There is no single "best" exit strategy.
 Every investor and property is different.
-The best exit strategy for investors like you depends on:
+The best exit strategy for you depends on many factors, including:

-Most successful investors use a combination of strategies, such as:
+Most successful investors in Australia use a combination of strategies, such as:

-And this combination, as well as the properties in the combinations will change as the property market or investment conditions change.
+This combination, as well as the properties in the combinations, will change as the property market or investment conditions change.
 A portfolio review will help you identify the best combination.

-Whoever pushes one single strategy or the same property to everyone has no idea what they are talking about and is acting more like a salesperson or spruiker than an adviser.
+Whoever pushes one single strategy or the same property to everyone has no idea what they are talking about and is acting more like a salesperson or spruiker than an independent property adviser.

 The right exit strategy comes from: